 Following your treatment, our dentists and team will provide you with additional instructions so that you can properly care for yourself and your restoration at home.
 If you have questions about any of our post-operative care instructions, please call Dental Corner at 316-681-2425.
 We will be happy to assist you and help you schedule a follow-up appointment with Drs.
-Jay Hildreth or Tommy Rose in Wichita, Kansas.
+Vuong Nguyen or Tommy Rose in Wichita, Kansas.

 Post-Op Instructions for Tooth Extractions